AdobeDocs/campaign-classic.en/help/delivery/using/about-message-tracking.md

 ## Tracking Troubleshooting{#tracking-troubleshooting}

 The following troubleshooting tips will help you solve the most common problems happening when using tracking.
+For a more advanced troubleshooting, refer to the following [page](https://helpx.adobe.com/campaign/kb/classic-tracking-troubleshooting.html).

 If tracking is not working and you are not able to see the opens/clicks in the Tracking tab, you should check the following procedures: